osrf/vrx-docker/README.md

 ## Quick Start Instructions For a Single Trial: Running a single trial for a single team

 In order to run a trial with a specific team, the prepare scripts above must have been called on the associated task and team before running.
-To run a single trial with a specific team (in this case the team from`team_config/example_team` and the trial with trial\_number 0 associated with `task_config/stationkeeping.yaml`), call:
+To run a single trial with a specific team (in this case the team from`team_config/ghostship` and the trial with trial\_number 0 associated with `task_config/stationkeeping.yaml`), call:

 ```
-./run_trial.bash -n example_team stationkeeping 0 # for Nvidia computers
+./run_trial.bash -n ghostship stationkeeping 0 # for Nvidia computers
 # OR
-./run_trial.bash example_team stationkeeping 0 # for non-Nvidia computers
+./run_trial.bash ghostship stationkeeping 0 # for non-Nvidia computers

 # For your team you will run: